matloff/fasteR/README.md

 ## <a name="tapply"> </a> Lesson 5:  The tapply Function

 <span style="color:red">Tip:</span>
 Often in R there is a shorter, more compact way of doing things.
-That's the case here; we can use the magical **tapply** function:
+That's the case here; we can use the magical **tapply** function in the above example.

 ``` r
 > tapply(tg$len,tg$supp,mean)